Cardiovascular Medicine and Prevention Update for Primary Care 2021

 Practice Gaps and Needs

-Cardiovascular medicine is a vast area of clinical practice with a continually rapid expansion of knowledge, guidelines, best practices and new technology.
-Primary care clinicians are challenged to optimally manage a multitude of diseases involving the cardiovascular system including the failing heart, the heart with abnormal arrhythmias and the circulation affected by abnormal cholesterol metabolism and hypertension.
-Several national guidelines that help clinicians establish best practices have been modified and refined in the last year.
-The implications of these new guidelines and their utilization will be a major topic of discussion in this symposium.
+Cardiovascular medicine is a vast area of clinical practice with continually evolving and developing research, guidelines, best practices, and new medication and technology.
+Primary care teams including physicians, advanced practice providers and pharmacists are challenged to optimally manage a multitude of diseases involving the cardiovascular system including the failing heart, the heart with abnormal arrhythmias and the circulation affected by abnormal cholesterol metabolism and hypertension.
+National guidelines that help these care teams establish best practices continue to be refined every year.
+The implications of these new guidelines and new medications and their utilization will be a major topic of discussion.

 This activity is designed for physicians, nurse practitioners, physician assistants, pharmacists, nurses and other allied health personnel working in the field of primary care who treat and evaluate patients in need of prevention and treatment of cardiovascular diseases.